 By 1812 America was involved in a war with Great Britain.
 And, that hostility only served to increase the tensions between Missouri settlers and the Indians.
-James fought at times with the Missouri Rangers as Lieutenant of the 5th Calvary, 3rd Regiment, and saw action at Rock River in Captain James Callaway's Company.
-The next year he served from June 30-Dec 31 under Captain Williamson in the United States Mounted Rangers as a Private.
-This service continued over into 1814 from Jan-March 31 and again from May until Dec 31 of that year.
-James served again from Jan - June 20 in 1815.
-Additionally during the war, James is cited providing material aid to his fellow Missouri Rangers as they pursued the American cause in Missouri.
+During the war, James is cited providing material aid to the Missouri Rangers who pursued the American cause in Missouri.

 After the war when the Indian threat was greatly reduced, James and family finally were able to settle in what is now Union Twp, Lincoln Co MO near Auburn MO.